Mirailisc/Mirailisc/README.md

 My name is Phubordin "Mark" Poolnai 🧒🏽

-I'm a "introverted" freshman college student who have two years of experience in front-end development.
+I'm a "introverted" freshman college student who have two years of experience in frontend development.

-I am also interested in back-end development and DevOps.
+I am also interested in backend development and DevOps.

 ### My Programming Language or Tech Stack experiences
 #### Languages